ScaledMarkets/SafeHarbor/README.md

 	repository: think of maven and Jenkins combined, but much more robust and usable.
 	Built around dabl.
 Microservice based.
 Written in Java.
 * [SafeHarborServer](https://github.com/ScaledMarkets/SafeHarborServer) - This is
+	a container image security scanner platform.
+It leverages multiple image scanners to enable one to compose a security scanning task with a choice of scanners.
-	the container scanner REST server prototype, consisting of 78 REST functions and written it Go.
-It is being refactored into two
+	Provides a REST service consisting of 78 REST functions.
+Written it Go.
-	microservices: one for the user/team/org and access control list functionality, and one for the container scanning services.
+	It is being refactored into two microservices: one for the user/team/org and access control list functionality, and one for the container scanning services.
+	Uses the [redis](https://redis.io/) no-sql database.
 * [safeharborcmdclient](https://github.com/ScaledMarkets/safeharborcmdclient) - Command
 	line tool for using SafeHarborServer.
 Written in Go.
 * [bddloadgen](https://github.com/ScaledMarkets/bddloadgen) - Load generation